godofgeeks23/twitter-data-miner/README.md

     bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic trump

-###
+### Setting up Python and Twitter API Credentials

-Recommended Python version - 3.10.4
+Recommended Python version - `3.10.4`

 Clone the repo or download the code zip file.

-Install the Python dependencies using -
+Navigate into the local repo, and run the command for installing dependencies -

-    pip install Pillow tensorflow keras
+    pip install -r ./requirements.txt

+Create a `.env` file in the directory, and set its contents as:

+    consumer_key='< your consumer key >'

+    consumer_secret='< your consumer secret >'

+    access_token='< your access token >'

+    access_token_secret='< your access token secret >'

+    bearer_token='< your bearer token >'

+And save it.

+*The credentials can be obtained by signing up for a Twitter developer account and API access.*

 ## Usage

-Move all of your images into the **`target`** folder.
+In `kafka_test_stream.py` ,  modify the line contaning

+    terms = "........"

+to the topics you want data of.

-And then run the script using -
+Run the script by

-    python .\predict_TM.py
+    python ./kafka_test_stream.py

-Now sit back and relax, while the machine does its job!
+The data scrapping starts and is sent to Elasticsearch through Kafka and Logstash.
+To view and analyze data from Kibana -

+1. Open Kibana
+2. Goto Index Patterns.
+3. Create a new index pattern
+4. Select practice* from the available list of indexes.
+5. Create pattern, go to Kibana Discover, and select that index pattern to view the data collected.